-We’ve all heard that it’s not what you know but rather who you know that determines your success.
-But when it comes to building sales relationships, what really counts is “who is GLAD they know you?”
+Many of us have likely heard that it’s not what you know but rather who you know that determines your success.
+But when it comes to building sales relationships, what really counts is “who is glad they know you?”

 Ask yourself, when you come through the door or place a call to your customers and prospects, do you look like good news to them?
 Do they look forward to their contact with you?
 The more you can bring value to everyone you meet, the more they will open their doors and wallets to you.

-For 13 years I had been a client of Dave Scott’s, yet for about three years all of my contact with him had been by mail and e-mail plus a couple of short phone calls.
+For 13 years I had been a client of Dave Scott’s, yet for about three years all of my contact with him had been by mail and email, plus a couple of short phone calls.
 He was my insurance agent and had earned my loyalty through good service and good products.
-But one day I saw an advertisement from a competitor of Dave’s that looked really appealing.
-At my wife’s urging, I called Dave before contacting the other company and he offered to drop by and review our portfolio with us.
+But one day I saw an advertisement from a competitor of Scott’s that looked really appealing.
+At my wife’s urging, I called Scott before contacting the other company and he offered to drop by and review our portfolio with us.

 The moment he walked through our front door, I remembered how much I liked him.
 His smile filled the room and he made both of us feel good just by being there.
 As we reviewed our coverage he suggested we eliminate some of our older insurance coverage and add new, more up-to-date coverage in other areas.
 The net effect of this review was that we purchased even more insurance!
-And we felt good about it too.
-We were confi – dent that we had chosen the right amount and type of coverage, and so we happily placed even more business with Dave.
+And we felt good about it, too.
+We were confident that we had chosen the right amount and type of coverage, and so we happily placed even more business with Scott.

 People do business with others they know and trust.
 You may know a thousand people and they may even recognize you, too.
-But you don’t really have a relationship with them until some value is exchanged.
-A relationship is not simply a connection in which communication happens.
-It is one in which value is delivered.
+But you truly develop a relationship with them when some value is exchanged.
 When you offer value to another person, then they have a reason to care about staying connected with you.
-If a waitress at a restaurant you frequent always treats you as if you were her best customer, then you will develop a preference for dealing with her.
-As this grows over time, you may insist on dealing with her, even when other servers are available.
+If a waitress at a restaurant you frequent always treats you as if you were her best customer, then you may develop a preference for dealing with her.
+As this grows over time, you may even insist on dealing with her, even when other servers are available.

-The ability to employ relationships effectively to achieve your desired outcomes is relationship intelligence.
+The ability to maintain relationships and employ them effectively to achieve your desired outcomes is called relationship intelligence.
 Your sales career is also a series of relationships.
-Some of them contribute directly to your desired outcomes and others do not.
-The more contributing relationships you have, the more likely you will be to achieve your goals.
-To put it simply, the more help you have, the more likely you are to succeed.
+Some of them may contribute directly to your desired outcomes, while others may not.

 Understanding is what you know, performance is what you do and desired outcome is what you want.

 The purpose of each relationship is determined by the desired outcomes.
 In selling, this is about providing a service or product at a profit.
-Without the value to the customer there is no payoff for them to stay connected with you, and without the profi t there is no justification in your staying connected with them.
-You can increase your success by increasing either your understanding or your performance in three areas: self, others and situations (SOS).
-The better you understand and express yourself, the greater your success.
-The more fully you understand and adapt to others, the greater your success, and the greater you adapt to changing situations and needs, the greater your rewards will be.
+Without giving value to the customer, there is no payoff that encourages them to stay connected with you, and without the profit there is no justification in your staying connected with them.
+You can increase your success by increasing either your understanding or your performance in three areas: self, others and situations.
+The better you understand yourself, the more fully you understand others—and the greater your ability to adapt to changing situations and needs, the greater your success.

 This is not just about people skills; it’s about intentionally and consciously creating many high-value relationships with positive potential.
 This is the intelligent orchestration of your life’s relationships to get you closer to your desired outcomes.

-In its simplest form for selling, this means identifying the prospects and customers with the highest likelihood of generating profi table sales to you and spending most of your time and resources cultivating those relationships.
+In its simplest form for selling, this means identifying the prospects and customers with the highest likelihood of generating profitable sales for you and spending most of your time and resources cultivating those relationships.
 It is about the intelligent and practical use of your energies.
-Call on people who can buy—common sense, but not always common practice.
+Call on people who can buy—common sense, but not necessarily common practice.

-The more clearly you can defi ne what you want, the more valuable your relationships can become.
-Here is why: Almost everything you achieve will be in some ways done through others.
-The more people you have helping you, the more likely you are to succeed.
+The more clearly you can define what you want, the more valuable your relationships can become.
+Your achievements may include the involvement of others, and the more people you have helping you, the more likely you are to succeed.
 But they cannot help until they know what you want.

 The one defining feature of a high-value relationship is that there is always an increasing level of trust.
-As Warren Buffet says, “Trust is like the air we breathe.
-When trust is present, no one notices it, but when it is absent, everyone notices.”
+As Warren Buffett said, “Trust is like the air we breathe—when it’s present, nobody really notices; when it’s absent, everybody notices.”

 There are three essential qualities in every high-value relationship:

-1. Both parties are committed to the success of the relationship (it can’t be one-sided except in the early stages).
+- Both parties are committed to the success of the relationship.

-In selling, you are required to be the first to commit to the relationship.
-This is a form of “paying it forward” and betting on a good outcome.
-The quickest way to assure that a relationship has high value is to GIVE high value to it.
-If you want to be seen as important to the other person, then they need to see the benefi ts that come from staying connected with you.
-You can guarantee 100 percent customer loyalty in your business when you practice it this way.
-If they never buy from you again, at least they will speak well of you and be impressed by your dedication to them as a customer.
+In sales, you should be the first to commit to the relationship, as a form of “paying it forward” and betting on a good outcome.
+One way to assure that a relationship has high value is to give high value to it.
+If you want to be seen as important to the other person, then they need to see the benefits that come from staying connected with you.
+You can almost guarantee increased customer loyalty in your business when you practice this way.
+Even if they never buy from you again, they may at least speak well of you and be impressed by your dedication to them as a customer.

-When your customer or client realizes that you are genuinely interested in helping them achieve their desired outcomes, then they will value your relationship more.
+When you help your customer or client achieve their desired outcomes, then they will value your relationship more.
 This causes them to commit to keeping you in their world.
 They become glad to know you.

-Treat every person with dignity and respect, regardless of how little power they possess.
+Treat every person with dignity and respect, regardless of how much or little power they possess.
 Who knows?
 The clerk who serves you today may be the son of the business executive who gives you the sale of a lifetime tomorrow.
-I’ve now moved 150 miles away from Dave Scott’s offi ce, yet I’m still his client.
-We could have transferred to a local agent, but we are glad we know Dave, and we feel safer and better cared for with him.
+I’ve now moved 150 miles away from Scott’s office, yet I’m still his client.
+We could have transferred to a local agent, but we are glad we know Scott, and we feel safer and better cared for with him.
 How can you create this same feeling with your customers?
 You can do it by increasing your relationship intelligence.